onflow/docs/docs/networks/node-ops/access-onchain-data/access-nodes/access-node-configuration-options.md

 ### Download the root protocol state snapshot

-You can download  `root-protocol-state-snapshot.json`  file by using the `GetProtocolStateSnapshotByHeight` call with the corresponding height.
+You can download the `root-protocol-state-snapshot.json` file by using the `GetProtocolStateSnapshotByHeight` call with the corresponding height.
 You will get a `base64` encoded snapshot which you will need to decode.

 Store the **`root-protocol-state-snapshot.json`** into the **`/bootstrap/public-root-information/`** folder.